-The District provides estimated losses on accounts receivable based on prior bad debt experience.
+The District provides estimated losses on patient accounts receivable based on prior bad debt experience.
 No interest is charged on past due balances.
 Past due status is based on the date of services provided.
 Recoveries from previously charged-off accounts are recorded when received.
-Amounts written off to bad debt expense included in net patient service revenue totaled approximately \$246,000 and \$95,000 for 2014 and 2013, respectively.
+Amounts written off to bad debt expense included in net patient service revenue totaled approximately \$132,000 and \$246,000 for 2015 and 2014, respectively.